-Additionally, the CARES Act allows student loan borrowers whose loans were held by the U.S. Department of Education to take a six-month break from making payments.
+Additionally, the CARES Act allowed student loan borrowers whose loans were held by the U.S. Department of Education to take a six-month break from making payments.
 Interest will be waived during that time period and loan collectors will be prevented from garnishing wages, tax returns, and Social Security benefits to collect overdue payments.
+The suspension of student loan payments was later extended to September 30, 2021 via executive memorandum.